ivangfr/docker-swarm-environment/README.md

 - [`Docker`](https://www.docker.com/)
 - [`docker-machine`](https://docs.docker.com/machine/overview/)

-## Initializing a cluster of docker engines in swarm mode
+## Initializing a cluster of Docker Engines in swarm mode

 In the following example, two Docker machines will be created.
 One will act as the **Manager (Leader)** and the another will be the **Worker**.
 The manager machine will be called `manager1` and the worker machine, `worker1`.
-Those docker machines that will act as nodes in our Docker Swarm.
+Those docker machines will act as nodes in our Docker Swarm.

 The setup of the cluster can be done automatically or manually.
 All the commands below must be executed in a terminal.